mohamedbako/Employee-Register-CRUD/README.md

 The Employee Management System provides the following features:

-- Employee registration: Users can register new employees by providing basic information such as name, email address, and department.
+- Employee registration: Users can register new employees by providing basic information.
 - Employee editing: Users can edit the information of registered employees.
 - Employee deletion: Users can delete employees from the system.